My 10 Rules for Renting a Car in Ireland

 Rule 9: Document the Car Before You Drive Away

+Take a video walkthrough of the entire car before you leave the lot.
 The left side of the car is where most existing damage will be.
 Hopefully you don't add more.

 And record another video when you return the car.
 It's not unheard of to get a letter from the rental guys after you get home claiming damage.